NikhilGopale3008/NikhilGopale3008/README.md

-- 👋 Hi, I’m @NikhilGopale3008
+- 👋 Hi, I’m @Nikhil Gopale
-- 👀 I’m interested in Data analysis
+- 👀 passionate about career in Data Analytics..
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently learning Master in Data science and Big Data Analytics..
-- 💞️ I’m looking to collaborate on ...
+-
-- 📫 How to reach me ...
+-

 <!---
 NikhilGopale3008/NikhilGopale3008 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.